JohnReeves/mushrooms/index.md

 * Here’s my complete code listing, so you know what it might look like:

 ```
-"""rotate a line on a canvas
+"""rotate mushrooms on a canvas
-give it a line and a point to rotate it about
+give it size, colour, angle of rotation and a point to rotate it about
 return points to draw
 """